 You Can Know Your Patients

 Nurses are front and center when it comes to healthcare.
 As we’ve said above, it is the nurse with whom patients will have the most contact during their time in the hospital, in a clinic, or elsewhere when they need medical assistance.
 The nurse will treat wounds, give medication, and make reports.
 It is the nurse who will, above all, offer comfort.
-These are things that doctors will do to some extent, but in general, it is the nurse’s job to do all of this and so much more.
+These are things that doctors will do to some extent.
+But in general, it is the nurse’s job to do all of this and so much more.

 Because you get to spend time with your patients in this way, you can get to know them better.
 Not only will this be good for the patient, as they will get to know you too and be able to trust you when it comes to telling you how they are feeling and how their recovery is going, but it will be a positive thing in your life.
 The more you can get to know people, the more you can help them.
-Since being a nurse is all about helping people in the most crucial ways, this understanding and knowledge can certainly go a long way.
-The traits of compassion, empathy, and good communication – all of which are vital for nurses to have – will be put to good use when you are talking to your patients.
-You’ll know what questions to ask and how to engage with them to get the answers you want.
-This will help you and your colleagues treat them better, and their recovery will, ideally, be quicker and smoother.
+Since being a nurse is all about helping people in the most crucial ways.
+This understanding and knowledge can certainly go a long way.